glegoux/django-settings-startup/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 --config
-  Show your settings on output.
+  Show your settings on standard output.

 Please see ``python manage.py runserver --help`` for more information additional options.